 Arab nationalism and Nasser’s coup d’etat in Egypt ushered in messages of unity and calls for pan-Arabism.
 In Lebanon, the political, social and cultural freedom of the post-World War II era made it a haven for Arab poets and writers.
 This intellectual environment allowed Arab writers throughout the Arab world to have a voice.
 Beirut surpassed Cairo as the center of Arab intellectualism.
 Many of the most important contemporary Arab authors published their first efforts in al-Adab.
 Idris enlisted young Arab writers and promoted progressive nationalist thought.

 Throughout the 1950s and 1960s an existentialist spirit influenced discussions concerning humanism, the freedom of the intellectual, political engagement, and, commitment literature.
 Fierce debates rages between al-Adab and Shiʿr (1957), the literary journal founded by Yūsuf al-Khāl (1917–87).
-Shi’r encouraged modernity in Arabic poetry, and together both al-Adab and Shiʿr constituted an innovative and important chapter in the history of contemporary Arabic literature, expressing political struggles, expanding modes of artistic expression, and literary theory.
+Shi’r encouraged modernity in Arabic poetry, and together both al-Adab and Shiʿr constituted an innovative and important chapter in the history of contemporary Arabic literature, expressing political struggles, expanding modes of artistic expression, and promoting literary theory.

 Unlike Shi’r that was dedicated to poetry, al-Adab was open to all genres of literature and to all views on poetry, fiction and drama.
-The magazine pioneered the promotion of avant-garde criticism, neo-realism and all forms of literary experimentation and molded opinion.
+The magazine pioneered the promotion of avant-garde criticism, neo-realism, and all forms of literary experimentation and molded opinion.
 The review contributed to the development of a new critical language and, more than any other periodical, transformed literary criticism into a creative mode in itself, a concept of criticism that had not existed in so explicit a form before the advent of al-Adab.

 Forum for Literary Debate